Million Dollar Corporation: Beginning (1994)

 The group's foundation was laid on the May 16, 1994 episode of Monday Night Raw when Ted DiBiase announced that he had purchased the services of Nikolai Volkoff.
-Volkoff had fallen on hard times, and DiBiase took advantage by forcing him to be his servant in order for Volkoff to provide for his family.
+Volkoff, as a result of the collapse of the Soviet Union, had fallen on hard times, and DiBiase took advantage by forcing him to be his servant in order for Volkoff to provide for his family.
 This included Volkoff wearing a tuxedo T-shirt as well as trunks that read "Property of the Million Dollar Man" along with cent signs, as opposed to the dollar signs DiBiase had worn on his trunks.
 Over the next couple of months, DiBiase acquired Bam Bam Bigelow as well as former tag team partner Irwin R. Schyster (I.R.S.).

 Another infamous addition was made early on, when DiBiase claimed to be bringing The Undertaker back to the WWF after a long absence.
 On the June 11 episode of Superstars a man looking and sounding like The Undertaker was produced by DiBiase.
 Initially, announcers accepted DiBiase's claim, but eventually his man (wrestler Brian Lee) was revealed to be a doppelgänger.
 After a main event showdown with "the real Undertaker" at SummerSlam 1994, the Million Dollar Man's version was not seen again.

 Also at SummerSlam 1994, the Corporation gained another member.
 For weeks, the WWF had teased a heel turn by Lex Luger as DiBiase's men constantly interfered in matches on his behalf and offered him bribes to join the stable.
 His tag team partner at the time, Tatanka, became suspicious and challenged him to a match, only to turn and join himself after DiBiase distracted Luger to set up the pin.

 King Kong Bundy joined the group in October.
 At the 1994 Survivor Series, Corporation members Bundy, Bigelow and Tatanka teamed with The Heavenly Bodies to defeat a team captained by Lex Luger in an elimination tag team match.